 Effective groundcover and organic matter standards are not being met across all acres under the current post-fire condition.
 As such, a Forest Plan exception would be needed for Forest Plan standards FW-022, FW-023 and FW-025.
-However, the trend over the next few years is to meet these standards on more and more acres as dead material comes down, and the ground recovers its vegetative cover even with the harvest activities proposed.
-See Section 3.3, Soil Productivity for more details.
+However, the trend over the next few years is to meet these standards as dead material comes down and the ground recovers its vegetative cover.
+See EA, Section 3.3 for more details.

-• Organic Matter (FW-033): At least 15 tons per acre of dead or down woody material in east side vegetation communities should be maintained and evenly distributed across managed sites.
+Organic Matter (FW-033): At least 15 tons per acre of dead or down woody material in east side vegetation communities should be maintained and evenly distributed across managed sites.

 FW-033 is not being met across all acres under the current post-fire condition.
-On the ground tonnage does not currently meet on all acres, especially moderate to high severity burned areas.
-The trend, however, over the next few years is to meet this standard on more and more acres as dead material comes down, and the ground recovers its vegetative cover.
-Most acres would likely meet this standard in less than 4 years.
+On the FW-033 is currently not being met across all acres under the current post-fire condition, especially in the moderate to high severity burned areas.
+The trend, however, over the next few years is to meet this standard as dead material comes down and the ground recovers its vegetative cover.
+Most acres would likely meet this standard in less than four years.

 The original analysis included a Forest Plan exception for this standard as well.
-The exception would still apply to the restoration thinning treatments in unburned to low severity burn area.
+The exception would still apply to the restoration thinning treatments in unburned to low severity burned areas.
 Since the overarching goal of the hazardous fuel reduction project is to reduce organic matter available to burn, it is a trade-off to meet the purpose and need.
 Fine organic matter levels should trend upward as the forest floor in higher fire frequency areas increase in shrubs, forbs, and grasses.
-Also, it is likely localized acreage would be lower than Forest Plan standards for organic matter, which is an intention of the proposed action for a hazardous fuel reduction project.
+Also, it is likely localized acreage would be lower than Forest Plan standards for organic matter, which is an intention of the Proposed Action for a hazardous fuel reduction project.
 When this occurs, it is not expected to be a substantial impact to nutrient cycling because these are not clearcuts followed by intense burning and extreme loss of current and future organic matter.
 Many of the soils impacted would retain substantial organic matter reserves in the mineral topsoil due to the way in which they have developed.
+See EA, Section 3.3 and Chapter 3 - Soil Productivity in the original North Fork Mill Creek Restoration Opportunities EA for more details.